 - A. Any traditional karate kata may be performed in kata divisions with the exception of weapons kata (KOBUDO), which can only be performed in weapons kata divisions. - B. Variations as taught by the competitor's style (RYU-HA) of Karate will be permitted. - C. In all Advanced divisions, of every age category, competitors must perform a different kata in the "medal" round.
 Competitors in all other divisions may repeat the same kata in every round. - D. Beginner and Novice divisions may perform only the following Katas: - i.
 Taikyoku - ii.
 Heian Pinan - iii.
 Gekisai - iv.
 Fukyu Kata - v.
-Kihon Kata - E. Intermediate divisions may only perform the Kata identified as Beginner Kata or Intermediate Kata on the USANKF Official Kata List. - F. Advanced divisions may perform any kata from the Official WKF Kata List as well as any kata on the Official USANKF Kata List. - G. When Intermediate and Advanced divisions are combined the competitors may perform any kata from the the Official WKF Kata List as well as any kata on the Official USANKF Kata List. and may repeat the same kata in every round. - H. It is the sole responsibility of the Coach or the competitor to ensure that the Kata as notified to the score table is appropriate for that round.
+Kihon Kata - E. Intermediate divisions may only perform the Kata identified as Beginner Kata or Intermediate Kata on the Official Kata List. - F. Advanced divisions may perform any kata from the Official Kata List contained in the Appendix. - G. When Intermediate and Advanced divisions are combined the competitors may perform any kata from the Official Kata List and may repeat the same kata in every round. - H. It is the sole responsibility of the Coach or the competitor to ensure that the Kata as notified to the score table is appropriate for that round.